google-research/data-driven-advection/README.md

 ```

 # Usage
+We would like to make the code accessible for researchers who want to apply our method to their favorite PDEs.
+To this end we wrote, and continue to write, tutorials for how to use the framework.
-We wrote a [tutorial notebook](Tutorial.ipynb) demonstrating how to use the framework to define new equations, create a training database, define a model and train it etc. This is still in development, please [open an issue](https://github.com/google-research/data-driven-pdes/issues) if you have questions.
+This is still very much in development, please [open an issue](https://github.com/google-research/data-driven-pdes/issues) if you have questions.

+1. [A tutorial notebook](tutorial/Tutorial.ipynb) that explains some of the basic notions in the code base and demonstrates how to use the framework to define new equations.
+2. [This notebook](tutorial/advection_1d.ipynb) contains a complete example of creating a training database, defining a model, training it and evaluating the trained model (well documented, though less pedagogical).